 Coordination with the adjacent GSAs responsible for establishing minimum thresholds in neighboring subbasins occurred throughout the development of this GSP.
 The selected degraded groundwater quality minimum threshold for the Corning Subbasin was designed to ensure that the neighboring subbasins can be managed sustainably.
 The selected minimum threshold was identical to the Tehama County subbasins to the north and northeast.
 Selected minimum thresholds for the other neighboring subbasins to the south and east (Butte, Colusa, and Vina Subbasins) were also defined for salinity COCs.
-Instead of using TDS as a salinity measure, these subbasins used electrical conductivity and the minimum thresholds are between 800 to 900 microsiemens per centimeter (μ S/cm).
-The TDS minimum threshold of 750 mg/L is roughly equivalent to 1,150 μ S/cm (Brown et al., 1970).
-The minimum threshold in the Corning Subbasin is 250 μ S/cm greater than the minimum threshold of 900 μ S/cm for the Colusa and Butte Subbasins to the south and southeast and 450 μ S/cm less than the minimum threshold of 1,600 μ S/cm for the Vina Subbasin to the east.
+Instead of using TDS as a salinity measure, these subbasins used electrical conductivity and the minimum threshold of 750 mg/L is roughly equivalent to 1,150 $\mu$ S/cm (Brown et al., 1970).
+The minimum threshold in the Corning Subbasins to the south and east and 450 $\mu$ S/cm for the Colusa and Butte Subbasins to the south and 450 $\mu$ S/cm less than the minimum threshold of 1,600 $\mu$ S/cm for the Vina Subbasin to the east.
 Through continued monitoring and inter-basin coordination, the Corning Subbasin will help maintain high quality groundwater for all beneficial users in the region.